-This Refreshing Italian Fennel Citrus Salad is the perfect non-recipe to ease into those New Year’s resolutions!
+This Refreshing Italian Fennel Orange Salad is the perfect non-recipe to ease into those New Year’s resolutions!
 It’s a great first step to healthier eating and healthier living.
 I couldn’t think of an easier (or tastier) way to incorporate fruits and vegetables!

 It really is hard to beat the classic combination of fennel and citrus fruit.
 Sweet tangy citrus and crunchy fennel provides an explosion of color, flavor and texture.

 Another color enhancer is the pomegranate arils.
 These jewel like seeds not only add color to your salad but they are truly a super fruit in terms of being a great source of Vitamin C among other vitamins and minerals.
 If you would like to know more about pomegranates, I created a short video on How to Easily Remove Pomegranate Seeds.
 Just click on the link to view it.